The Power of Employer Branding

 However, one of the most important was that the office might not be the catalyst for success we have been led to believe.
 Moreover, many employees were, in fact, overperforming while working from home.

 That’s why it doesn’t come as a surprise that these days, companies provide the option to choose between several types of work arrangements.
 Everything from the hybrid working model to remote work is now presented as an employee perk.
-One that competitive companies “must” have in their arsenal if they want to attrachigh-performing talent.
+One that competitive companies “must” have in their arsenal if they want to attract high-performing talent.

 However, it’s undeniable that being present in the office provides opportunities for recognition and acknowledgment from superiors and top managers.
 With this idea in mind, the expression “close to mind, close to the heart” conveys a clear message – the office is indeed the best place for realizing one’s ambitions.